-This is something that’s a bit different from the rest of the watches featured in this article.
+This is slightly different from the rest of the watches featured in this article.
 Most of Bulova’s watches may be considered shiny and more “serious” looking, and this one is the opposite: it’s more playful, colorful, and casual.
 Wearing this watch is like having a piece of art on your wrist.

 Each figure on the watch uses only 45 and 60-degree angles and two compass curves.
 The multi-colored numerals are also reproduced from Wright’s original typeface.
-This is not the only partnership between Wright and Bulova.
-There are other watches and clocks that incorporate his innovative designs.
+This is not the only partnership between Wright and Bulova, and some other watches and clocks incorporate his innovative designs.
 To explore the other items, you can visit this page.

 Bulova Marine Star Dive Chronograph

-This “an affordable dive watch,” stands out in terms of design and function.
+This “affordable dive watch” stands out in design and function.
 Some of the highlighted qualities included the red color accents (which can be found on the date window and the hands), the lume of the sword-shaped hour and minute hands, and the reliable Japanese quartz movement.

-Take note, however, that this watch is only water-resistant to 100m, so you can take it in some minor watersports and light swimming, but it should not be immersed in deep waters.
+Take note, however, that this watch is only water-resistant to 100m so that you can take it in some minor watersports and light swimming, but it should not be immersed in deep waters.

 Bulova Lunar Pilot Chronograph

-The Lunar Pilot Chronograph, a watch that was made for NASA, started when the US space agency tapped the company to produce timepieces for missions.
+The Lunar Pilot Chronograph, a watch made for NASA, started when the US space agency tapped the company to produce timepieces for missions.
 This is one of Bulova’s most historic timepieces.

-Bulova ended up having a partnership with NASA in 46 missions between the 1950s and the 1970s.
-The company’s Accutron technology, which is also known as the first fully electronic watch (you can read more about Accutron here) was used in the missions’ panel clocks and timekeeping mechanisms.
+Bulova ended up partnering with NASA in 46 missions between the 1950s and the 1970s.
+The company’s Accutron technology, also known as the first fully electronic watch (you can read more about Accutron here), was used in the missions’ panel clocks and timekeeping mechanisms.

-The new Lunar Pilot Chronograph is a recreated version of the watch that was used in one of these missions (the original one was sold at an auction for $1.6 million).
+The new Lunar Pilot Chronograph is a recreated version of the watch used in one of these missions (the original one was sold at an auction for $1.6 million).

 Bulova Men’s Crystal Dress Watch (Model: 96B221)

-Bulova’s Crystal collection is for those who are looking for a watch that stands out—big case, shiny, and dotted with shimmering crystals.
-One of the watches that has received lots of excellent reviews is the 96B221 Men’s Crystal watch.
+Bulova’s Crystal collection is for those looking for a watch that stands out—big case, shiny, and dotted with shimmering crystals.
+One of the watches that has received excellent reviews is the 96B221 Men’s Crystal watch.